 AP Source: 49ers agree to $54M deal with LB Kwon Alexander

 SANTA CLARA, Calif.
-(AP) — The San Francisco 49ers have agreed to sign linebacker Kwon Alexander to a four-year contract worth $54 million.
+(AP) — The San Francisco 49ers agreed Monday to sign free-agent linebacker Kwon Alexander to a four-year contract worth $54 million.

-A person familiar with the contract said the sides came to an agreement Monday, soon after teams were allowed to contact pending unrestricted free agents.
+The two sides reached a deal quickly after teams were allowed to contact pending unrestricted free agents, a person familiar with the contract said.
 The person spoke on condition of anonymity because the deal can't be finalized until the new league year starts Wednesday.

-Alexander entered the league as a fourth-round pick by Tampa Bay in 2015 and made the Pro Bowl his third season.
+Alexander entered the league as a fourth-round pick by Tampa Bay in 2015 and made the Pro Bowl his third season as a replacement for an injured player.
 But he tore the ACL in his left knee last October and played just six games.
-That didn't stop San Francisco from rewarding him with the richest deal ever for an inside linebacker.
+That didn't stop San Francisco from rewarding him with the richest deal ever for an inside linebacker to pair him with 2018 third-round pick Fred Warner.

+The 49ers paid a steep price at linebacker just two years after using a first-round pick on Reuben Foster.
+Foster had a series of off-field problems and was released last November after being accused of domestic violence against a woman at the team hotel the night before playing Tampa Bay.

+Prosecutors ultimately decided not to pursue charges but the 49ers had already cut ties with Foster, who also was accused last offseason of domestic violence before that case was dropped when a judge ruled there wasn't enough evidence after the accuser recanted her allegations.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL